 Our vision to grow through creativity, innovation and gracious hospitality, promotes high resident and family expectations during a vitally important period of the human experience.
 Our communities’ enhanced environments and amenities lend themselves to choosing United Methodist Communities for hospice.

 When a person has been medically certified to have less than six months to live, the focus becomes attending to their total comfort and unprecedented needs.
 An individual’s end-of-life experience should be characterized by an enhanced level of compassionate care and attention to detail with which they have lived.

 A multi-disciplinary team of professionals attend to not only the resident, but the entire family, as they support their loved one and deal with the grieving process.
 A nurse, social worker, chaplain, nursing aide, and others are equipped to handle the medical, social, emotional, spiritual, and other unique needs that often arise.
 United Methodist Communities’ values of compassion, respect, stewardship and service, promote dignity.

-Hospice is available at all five of our full service communities throughout New Jersey: Bristol Glen (Newton), Collingswood (Collingswood), Francis Asbury (Ocean Grove), Pitman (Pitman), and the Shores (Ocean City).
+Hospice is available at all four of our full service communities throughout New Jersey: Bristol Glen (Newton), Collingswood (Collingswood), Pitman (Pitman), and the Shores (Ocean City).